Fresh. Local. Flowers.

 Yes!
 We sell our eggs throughout the year on a first-come, first-served basis.
 During the summer, you can purchase them on Fridays and Saturdays from the Flower House when available.

-You're in for a treat!
-Our customers love eating our farm-fresh eggs and especially enjoy watching our fluffy-butted chickens free-range on the farm.
 Our eggs are unwashed to keep their natural protective coating intact.
 Since farm fresh eggs are different than store-bought ones, customers love displaying their eggs on their countertops to enjoy all week long.
-Your eggs can be unrefrigerated for up to 3 weeks after purchase but can be refrigerated at any time.

 Our customers are always surprised at the rainbow of eggs in our cartons.
 Did you know that different breeds of chickens lay different colors of eggs?
 You will often find blue, aqua, olive, and chocolate eggs alongside the traditional tans and whites in your egg cartons!